 - chronic kidney disease

 High cholesterol can also create a bile imbalance, raising your risk of gallstones.
-See the other ways that high cholesterol can impact your body.

 To measure your cholesterol levels, your doctor will use a simple blood test.
 It’s known as a lipid panel.
 They can use it to assess your levels of total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.